brianSalk/Daily-Problems/fish_in_aquariums/README.md

 ### How many unique ways can you arrange the $10$ fish into the $2$ tanks?
 ## Explaination:
 We can start by putting all the fish into the Bowl aquarium.
 Then we can find the others by removing one fish from the Bowl and putting it into the aquarium.
 Each time we move a fish from the Bowl to the Cube aquarium, we can choose either a Bluegill or a Bass.
 This means that when we remove $n$ fish from the Bowl, there are $n+1$ ways of doing that.
-Let's enumerate the first 3 using $B$ for Bass and $b$ for bluegill:
+Let's enumerate the first 6 cases using $B$ for Bass and $b$ for bluegill:

 <h3 align="center">